SwissDataScienceCenter/renku-python/design/003-interactive-session/003-interactive-session.md

 user is going to be prompted whether the user wants to build the docker image, as in some cases it can be time consuming.

+By using the `--remote [endpoint]` flag an interactive session will be spawned on the specified endpoint.
+It requires that the user has authenticated herself previously with the `renku login` command and aquired the authentication token for the endpoint.
+If the endpoint is not defined the command will try to assume the endpoint set in the project's configuration if available.

 ##### Detailed Parameter Description

 ```
 renku session start [OPTIONS]

 --image <image_name>	override the docker image to be used for the interactive session.
+--remote [endpoint]	start a remote interactive session using the JWT aquired for the
+			specific endpoint with renku login.

 ```